anders-m-c/Forex-Website-CITS3403-Project/README.md

 # CITS3403 Project - Forex Website
 #### Written in 2021
+## Purpose
+The purpose of this website is to educate users on the Forex market and how to trade effectively.
+The website covers a variety of topics from the fundamentals of forex trading, up to the more advanced topics.
+This website provides an interactive quiz where users can test their knowledge on the materials covered.
+Additionally, a results page is included that displays quiz aggregate results, usage statistics and a leaderboard based on quiz results.
 ## Getting Started
 Create a python virtual environment by: `$python3 -m venv venvname`